-- A connector definition file. - This is a text file that lists properties and applicable default values for a specific connector.
+- A connector definition file.
+This is a text file that lists properties and applicable default values for a specific connector.
 Some connectors include such a file in a \repository directory in their delivery package (the file typically has the extension .txt; for example, CN_XML.txt for the XML connector). - An InterChange Server Express repository file.

-Definitions already created for the connector may be available to you in a repository file.
-Such a file typically has the extension .in or.out. - A previous configuration file for the connector.
+Definitions used in a previous InterChange Server Express implementation of the connector may be available to you in a repository file that was used in the configuration of that connector.
+Such a file typically has the extension .in or .out. - A previous configuration file for the connector.
 Such a file typically has the extension .cfg.

-Although any of these file sources may contain most or all of the connector-specific properties for your connector, the connector configuration file will not be complete until you have opened the file and set properties, as described later in this appendix.
+Although any of these file sources may contain most or all of the connector-specific properties for your connector, the connector configuration file will not be complete until you have opened the file and set properties, as described later in this chapter.